 You’ve got to love the gut – it’s our very own barometer!

-In this article we look at how any kind of stress, along with other factors, are linked with a specific gut condition called IBS (Irritable Bowel Syndrome).
+In this article we look at how stress - along with other factors - are linked with a specific gut condition called IBS (Irritable Bowel Syndrome).

 Many of you have heard of or are suffering from IBS - it includes all or some of the following: